Alerts¶

 Then create a PrometheusRule

-The API reference for Prometheus Operator describes how the Kubernetes resource is configured and the configuration reference for Prometheus describes the rules themselves.
+The API reference for the Prometheus Operator describes how the Kubernetes resource is configured, and the configuration reference for Prometheus describes the rules themselves.

 Running Example¶